mikf/gallery-dl/docs/configuration.rst

     * ``"10-20"``
     * ``"-5, 10, 30-50, 100-"``
 Description
-    Index-range(s) specifying which images to download.
+    Index range(s) specifying which images to download.

     Note: The index of the first image is ``1``.